paulranum11/SPLiT-Seq_demultiplexing/README.md

 An unofficial demultiplexing strategy for SPLiT-seq RNA-Seq data.
 This tool was created to provide an open source, portable solution for demultiplexing SPLiT-Seq RNA-Seq datasets.
 It produces one .fastq file per individual cell sample as defined by their unique barcode configuration.

 # System Requirements
 This script has been tested on a linux cluster running Linux CentOS 3.10.0-514.2.2.e17.x86_64 and on a MacBook Pro running macOS High Sierra v10.13.6.
+NOTE: on macOS systems the options do not work.
+This problem can be resolved by hardcoding the options you want inside the splitseqdemultiplexing.sh under `set default inputs` or by installing GNU getopt.

 This script is written in bash and python3 and should be portable across a variety of linux systems running the bash shell.

 In order to run this software you must install the following dependency packages.

 - Python3 needs to be installed on your system.
-Often the executable name can vary for example it may appear as `python` or as `python3`.
-To check which python version you have installed type `python --version` at the terminal.
-Provide your python3 executable name to splitseqdemultiplexing using the `-p` option.
+Often the executable name of python3 can vary... for example it may appear as `python` or as `python3`.
+This script requires that the expecutable be `python`.
+If your executable is python3 you can uncomment line 3 `alias python='python3'` in the splitseqdemultiplex.sh.
 - GNU parallel: https://www.gnu.org/software/parallel/
 - UMI-tools: https://github.com/CGATOxford/UMI-tools
 - agrep: https://github.com/Wikinaut/agrep